GaloisInc/saw-script/doc/manual/manual.md

 [10]
 ~~~~

-But it will fail for a `String` parameter.
+However, it will fail for a `String` parameter:

 ~~~~
 sawscript> f "text"